Élodie Grace Orkin: Early life

 Orkin was born to an English mother, Leah, and an American father, Bill, and grew up between Los Angeles and London.
 She got into acting when her mother enrolled her in a musical theatre class.
 She took further classes at the Youth Academy of Dramatic Arts (YADA).

 Career

 In 2020, Orkin made her television acting debut with a guest appearance in an episode of the Alibi crime drama We Hunt Together and played Kyle in the Brat web series Stage Fright.
 This was followed in 2021 by Orkin's feature film debut in Saving Paradise as a young version of Johanna Braddy's character Charlie.

 Orkin joined the cast of the Netflix series Stranger Things for its fourth season, which premiered in 2022, as school mean girl Angela, having been inspired by the series and its lead Millie Bobby Brown in particular to pursue acting as a career.
 She then had a main role as Rosie Harper in the Paramount+ thriller series and adaptation of The Burning Girls in 2023.
+In 2025, she starred in the short film Screening Room opposite Samuel Paul Small.

+Upcoming Projects

+Orkin is set to star in the upcoming mystery City of Life - Continuum.